Still the blueprint for small hatchbacks

 - Some cheaper-feeling cabin plastics

-We’re expecting three in five Fiestas sold to be powered by the 1.0-litre in its trio of power outputs.
+We’re expecting three in five Fiestas sold to be powered by the 1.0-litre petrol unit in its trio of power outputs.

-Then there’s the choice of three- or five-door body styles.
+Then there’s the choice of three- and five-door body styles.
 We’re expecting Ford to sell these in a ratio of 70:30 respectively.

 Very good indeed.
-We’ve no reason to expect anything other than gargantuan sales of this new Fiesta.
 It’s as good to drive as the previous version but now comes equipped with some of the latest tech and driver assistance features – if you pay for them.

-Sure, there are some cheaper-feeling materials in the cabin, and we’d give the glass sunroof (standard on Vignale, optional otherwise) a wide berth for its cabin headroom and wind noise penalties, but on initial inspection from our early drive, we think it’ll remain among the class leaders without a shadow of a doubt.
+Sure, there are some cheaper-feeling materials in the cabin, and we’d give the glass sunroof (standard on Vignale, optional otherwise) a wide berth for its cabin headroom and wind noise penalties, but it remains among the class leaders for its drive and cabin.

 Will the Ford Fiesta be cheap to finance and run?